ntaztonny/Un-titled-Project-Unity-3D-shaders-/README.md

 # Un-titled-Project-Unity-3D-shaders-
-This repository shows shader programs in a project yet to be named.
+//This repository shows shader programs in a project yet to be named.
-//

 Shader "Terrain/AirportBase" {
 Properties {